 - The strategy concentrates on maximising resource usage, flavour, and shelf life

 White asparagus was identified as the primary crop for this project, utilizing its substantial waste stream to innovate new drying techniques.
 A central objective was to retain the maximum flavor in the resulting dried powder(s), designed for utilization as a clean-label food ingredient.
 The processing strategies developed underwent comprehensive evaluation for their potential application to various other vegetables, encompassing tomato, bell pepper, and eggplant.

 Maximum resource usage

-The project unites the complementary expertise of 2 academic partners with strong, relevant track records with industrial representatives from the main links in the food value chain and the Institute of Sustainable Process Technology as project coordinator.
+Additionally, the project brought together the complementary expertise of two academic partners with strong, relevant track records, alongside industrial representatives from key sectors in the food value chain, with the Institute of Sustainable Process Technology serving as the project coordinator.

 You might also be interested in